christofranz/seattle-airbnb-analysis/README.md

 For this project, I was interestested in analyzing data from AirBnB homes located in Seattle.
 Specifically, I looked at the following questions:

-1. What is the availability of the listings?
-Are they available like a hotel 365 years a day?
+1. How is the availability of the listings?
+Are AirBnB accomodations in Seattle available 365 years a day?
 2. How much money can you earn as a host per month?
-And how is the montly revenue of all hosts distributed?
+And how is the monthly revenue of all hosts distributed?
-3. What are the key drivers for the price of listings and can we predict them?
+3. What are the key drivers for the price of listings and is it possible to predict them?

 To answer each question, I followed the CRISP-DM process including: